galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 You can quickly and easily create a project structure to accommodate your own independent tests in your local storage by using the [Galasa command line interface](/docs/cli-command-reference/cli-command-reference) (Galasa CLI) that is provided with Galasa.

-You can pass parameters to the `galasactl project create` command, enabling you to choose your own artifact names and naming conventions.
+You can pass parameters to the `galasactl project create` command, enabling you to build your project using either Maven or Gradle, and allowing you to choose your own artifact names and naming conventions.
+Maven and Gradle are both build tools, which read metadata from files which guide how the code within a module should be built.
+Maven and Gradle use different formats for these build files.
 Artifacts are created on disk and can later be built, tested and deployed to a Maven repository and used in the Galasa Ecosystem.
 Generated artifacts can be embellished and refactored to form the basis of future Galasa tests.

-You can build Galasa projects using either Maven or Gradle.
-Maven and Gradle are both build tools, which read metadata from files which guide how the code within a module should be built.
-Maven and Gradle use different formats for these build files.

-The `galasactl project create` command has two flags, `--maven` and `--gradle`, to allow you to decide which type of build system to use when creating the example project.
+The `galasactl project create` command uses the `--maven` and `--gradle` flags to allow you to decide which type of build system to use when creating the example project.
 By default, the `galasactl project create` command generates a project which includes a Maven build mechanism.
 You can also pass the `--maven` flag explicitly to tell the tool to generate Maven build artifacts (pom.xml files).
+To

-To create a project containing both Maven and Gradle build infrastructure files, specify the `--maven` and `--gradle` flags in the command.
+The following example creates a project containing both Maven and Gradle build infrastructure files, specify the `--maven` and `--gradle` flags in the command.

-The following example creates a project which uses a Gradle build mechanism by passing the `--maven` flag to the `galasactl project create` command.
-This flag tells the tool to add generated artifacts which direct a Maven build.

 ## A bit about Maven